 Large Confederate forces were besieged and captured at vital strongpoints (Fort Donelson, Vicksburg, Port Hudson, Petersburg), partly because mobile forces could not be gathered in sufficient strength to come to their relief and partly because the Union besiegers could stay in place and be reinforced for as long as necessary.
 The siege of Corinth in 1862 would surely have had a similar result had the Confederate garrison not abandoned the town.
 Large Union surrenders also occurred (including twice at Harper’s Ferry), and many tactical defeats resulted in large numbers of Union prisoners, but the major sieges of Union garrisons at Chattanooga, Knoxville, and Suffolk were either abandoned or defeated because the Confederates could not sustain an impermeable siege.

-By 1864, the Union’s military, transportation, and logistical capacity were so great – and the strategic coordination of military effort now so advanced – that entire armies could move between theatres efficiently and rapidly.
-For the spring campaign of 1864, decisively superior forces were concentrated in Virginia and northern Georgia by drawing men from rear areas and garrisons, the capital’s defensive fortifications, and the Atlantic Coast to focus irresistible superiority of force in the two key sectors.
-At the same time, peripheral operations were still maintained in the Trans-Mississippi, Appalachian, and Gulf regions.
+By 1864, the Union’s military, transportation, and logistical capacity were so great, and the strategic coordination of military effort was now so advanced that entire armies could move between theatres efficiently and rapidly.
+For the spring campaign of 1864, decisively superior forces were concentrated in Virginia and northern Georgia by drawing in men from rear areas and garrisons, the capital’s defensive fortifications, and the Atlantic Coast to focus irresistible superiority of force in the two key sectors.
+At the same time, peripheral operations were maintained in the Trans-Mississippi, Appalachian, and Gulf regions partly as diversions.
 In late 1864, Union forces were shifted en masse to the Shenandoah Valley in response to desperate Confederate efforts to divert Union troops away from the stranglehold at Richmond and Petersburg.
-The strangleholds were never broken and once the diversions had been crushed, the return of these troops to the siege presaged the end in Virginia in 1865.
-Sherman’s March through Georgia in 1864 was followed by the even longer and difficult march through the Carolinas, a strategic transfer of force that exposed the impotence of the Confederates to oppose them.
+That stranglehold was never broken and once the diversion in the Valley had been crushed, the return of these troops to the siege presaged the end in Virginia in 1865.
+Sherman’s March through Georgia in 1864 was followed by the even longer and more difficult march through the Carolinas, a strategic transfer of force that exposed the impotence of the Confederates to oppose them.
 When the Union Army of the Ohio was shifted from Tennessee by rail to the Atlantic Coast and thence to North Carolina by sea it hammered the final nail in the coffin of Confederate resistance.
 Likewise, in 1865, irresistible Union forces were shifted to Mobile and then ran rough-shod through Alabama.
 These two latter movements were not necessarily essential for the ultimate victory but the fact that they could be conducted in addition to the primary overland campaigns of Grant and Sherman is informative, and not just because they demonstrated the Union numerical and logistical superiority.
-They also show the confidence of the Union high command to coordinate large and far-reaching campaigns simultaneously across vast distances.
-At the same time, substantial Confederate forces were neutralised in the Trans-Mississippi theatre; they were a nuisance but the Union high command declined to launch an unnecessary invasion in a region that now had little strategic value.
+They also show the competence and confidence of the Union’s high command to coordinate several large and far-reaching campaigns simultaneously across vast distances.
+At the same time, substantial Confederate forces were neutralised in the Trans-Mississippi theatre; while they were a nuisance, the Union high command declined to launch an unnecessary invasion in a region that now had little strategic value.